35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 29. Erotomania By Dream Theater

 Dream Theater is not known for making easy-to-play heavy metal songs.
 However, there are sections in Erotomania that are within the skill level of a beginner guitarist.
 Keep in mind that this is an instrumental piece that lasts a little under 7 minutes.
-That’s plenty of time for different guitar playing techniques to learn from.
+That’s plenty of time for different guitar-playing techniques to learn from.

 The main riff should never be a problem as it is simple and quite repetitive.
-Think of it as a necessary finger warmup exercise and you should be okay.
+Think of it as a necessary finger warmup exercise, and you should be okay.
 Your brain may tell you that playing the 5/4 riff is difficult.
 The trick here is to leave just enough space between the riff’s two halves.
 What is important is not to be intimidated.
 Just practice the piece over and over to get it right.

 30. Cat Scratch Fever by Ted Nugent

 If you have already mastered Smoke on the Water, Cat Scratch Fever is the next logical song to learn to play.
 This song by Ted Nugent has a riff that is almost like the Deep Purple piece.
 You can play the riff of this song with one finger.
-After all, most of the guitar that we use in our playing are tuned in fourths.
+After all, most of the guitars that we use in our playing are tuned in fourths.
 The melody is also easy on the ears.

 31. Holy Diver By DIO